Find Affordable College Courses

 64 Yearly Graduations

 Iowa State University tops the list of the most popular school in the U.S. for agricultural teacher education majors who are seeking their bachelor's degree.
 Each year, around 31,800 students seeking various degrees attend the university.
-The average in-state tuition for full-time undergraduates is $8,324 per year, while in-state graduate students, on average, pay $10,140 per year.
-The agricultural teacher education program at Iowa State University awarded 64 bachelor's degrees during the 2020-2021 school year.
-Around 2% of these students were from an underrepresented racial-ethnic group, and 81% were women.
+The average in-state tuition for full-time undergraduates is $8,982 per year, while in-state graduate students, on average, pay $10,996 per year.
+During the most recent year for which we have data, 64 people received their bachelor's degree in agricultural teacher education from Iowa State.
+Around 4% of these students were from an underrepresented racial-ethnic group, and 88% were women.

 60 Yearly Graduations

 California State University - Fresno comes in at #2 on our list of the most popular colleges offering bachelor's degrees in agricultural teacher education.
 Roughly 25,400 attend the school each year.
 The average in-state tuition for full-time undergraduates is $5,742 per year, while in-state graduate students, on average, pay $7,176 per year.
-During the 2020-2021 academic year, 60 people received their bachelor's degree in agricultural teacher education from Fresno State.
-Of these students, 82% were women and 38% were members of underrepresented racial-ethnic groups.
+During the most recent year for which we have data, 60 people received their bachelor's degree in agricultural teacher education from Fresno State.
+Around 51% of these students were from an underrepresented racial-ethnic group, and 84% were women.

 #3